-4.0 PROCEDURES
+6.0 PROCEDURES

-The Education Act permits the Minister of Education to establish a Code of Conduct governing the behaviour of all persons in schools.
-A School Board must ensure that its Code of Conduct is consistent with the Provincial Code of Conduct3.
-The Toronto District School Board adopts the Provincial Code of Conduct in this procedure.
+A school board must ensure that its Code of Conduct is consistent with the Provincial Code of Conduct The Toronto District School Board adopts the Provincial Code of Conduct in this procedure.

 To affirm the Board's commitment to creating caring and safe learning environments that are kind, supportive, nurturing, positive and respectful to enable students to reach their full potential.